GHK-Cu Copper Peptide 50 mg

 Further Wound Healing Enhancement

 This same technique was studied on diabetic patients with ulcers.
 GHK-Cu aided in healing and reducing the risk of infections in these subjects.
-Similar results were observed in patients with open wounds and local deficiency of blood supply.
+Similar results were observed in patients with open wounds and local blood supply deficiency.

 Pain Relief Effects of GHK-Cu